HIP SURGERY APPROACHES

 Other approaches used by many surgeons are the lateral (or Hardinge) and the posterior.
 The Hardinge approach was once the commonest approach for THR, but the issues with it are that it can damage the hip abductors, which can leave the patient with a persistent limp.

-As a result of the above, I generally use a posterior approach for THR.
-This (or variations of it) is now the most common approach used by surgeons in the UK.
+As a result of the above, I generally use my piriformis sparing version of the posterior approach for THR, and have very good results from this.
+The standard posterior approach is the most common approach used by surgeons in the UK and worldwide.
 The benefits are that the surgeon can gain excellent exposure (which makes correct component positioning much easier), and this can be done through a small incision if the patient is suitable.
-I always promise that I will do the procedure properly through the smallest incision possible, with the least muscle trauma, to perform surgery safely.
-In some this can be 10cm, in others though it may need to be larger.
+(It is worth noting that Andy Murray’s hip replacement was performed via a standard posterior approach).

 In reality, the vast majority of the claims made about DAA are untrue or unproven.
 The claims that have been made is that it’s tissue sparing, there is less pain, and faster recovery.
 However, there is little evidence to support these.
+Some of the disadvantages of the anterior approach are that often a special table is needed, as is intra-operative x-ray (as you can’t see what you are doing very well).
+The femoral exposure can be difficult (particularly in male and heavyset patients); it also increases operating time.

 In a study of the anterior versus the posterior approach (Meneghini, CORR, 2006) the researchers found muscle damage with both approaches.
 The muscle damage in the anterior approach was significantly more than posterior.
 A different study by Pilot (Injury, 2006) looked at another way to look at muscle damage, H-FABP (heart-type fatty acid binding protein), which is a muscle protein.
 You can evaluate the levels of muscle damage based on the levels of this protein.
 There was no difference in the posterolateral versus the anterior approach.
 Post-operative MRI has also failed to show any reduced muscle damage following DAA compared to posterior approaches.